d-salgado/BioHackathon-projects-2019/projects/6/README.md

 ## Expected audience

-- Anyone interested in CNV, Beacon, Interoperability, controlled vocabulary...
+- Anyone and any person with interest in CNV, Beacon, Web API, Database, Data sharing, Interoperability, controlled vocabulary or controlled access ...

 **Number of expected hacking days**: 4